-e.
+- e.
 Sardar Sarovar

-f.
+- f.
 Hirakud

-g.
+- g.
 Nagarjuna Sagar

-h.
+- h.
 Tungabhadra

-Note: The chapter 'Water Resources' to be assessed in the Periodic Tests only and will not be evaluated in Board Examination.
+Note: The theoretical aspect of chapter 'Water Resources' to be assessed in the Periodic Tests only and will not be evaluated in Board Examination.
+However, the map items of this chapter as listed above will be evaluated in Board Examination.